Use of a broken or weak cryptographic algorithm¶

 Many cryptographic algorithms provided by cryptography libraries are known to be weak, or flawed.
 Using such an algorithm means that encrypted or hashed data is less secure than it appears to be.

-Ensure that you use a strong, modern cryptographic algorithm.
-Use at least AES-128 or RSA-2048 for encryption, and SHA-2 or SHA-3 for secure hashing.
+Ensure that you use a strong, modern cryptographic algorithm, such as AES-128 or RSA-2048.

 from Crypto.Cipher import DES, AES